-Perhaps unsurprisingly, news broke in early June 2020 that a recession was on Australia’s horizon.
-Treasurer Josh Frydenberg conceded Australia would enter into a technical recession upon release of the June quarter GDP data.
+Perhaps unsurprisingly, economic pundits foresaw a recession on Australia’s horizon, and in mid-2020 Treasurer Josh Frydenberg conceded Australia would enter into a technical recession upon release of the June quarter GDP data.

-Australia’s GDP fell 0.3 per cent in seasonally adjusted, chain volume terms in the March quarter 2020 and growth slowed to 1.4 per cent through the year, according to ABS figures.
+Australia’s GDP fell 0.3% in seasonally adjusted, chain volume terms in the March quarter 2020 and growth slowed to 1.4% through the year.

 Recessions are typically classified as an outcome resulting from negative GDP growth for two consecutive quarters.

-Social distancing and reduced business activity have certainly affected our economy’s health, but because the pandemic’s longevity, a timeline for a cure and the duration of restrictions are all yet to be confirmed, it is difficult to tell if a recession will be a passing moment or have severe lingering effects on the country.
-It was best said by Sydney Morning Herald Senior Economic Writer Jessica Irvine on March 13, 2020:
+Social distancing and reduced business activities have certainly affected the country’s economic health, but a timeline for a vaccine and the projected longevity of the pandemic are not yet confirmed, which makes it difficult to tell if a recession will occur as a passing moment or have severe lingering effects on the country.
+It was perhaps best said by Sydney Morning Herald Senior Economic Writer Jessica Irvine on March 13, 2020:

 It seems the economic effects of COVID-19 will be felt for many months to come and businesses will need to be vigilant to avoid becoming insolvent.
 However, months of isolation and stringent social distancing have cleared the path for optimism and Australia has started to look to the future.
 In several states, people have been gradually returning to work and taking tentative steps toward small social gatherings.
 Several government restrictions are still in effect and across Australia but plans are in place to create a roadmap to recovery.